michaelorr/goodall/README.md

 This map is of the form `"key": value` where `key` is a string and `value` is a function with the signature `func(string, chan *DataPoint, chan error)`.
-The function should send along the channel a pointer to an instance of metrics.Datapoint which contains the BucketName that was passed in and the result value that should be stored in the db.
+The function should send along the channel a pointer to an instance of metrics.Datapoint which contains the Name if the bucket that was passed in and the result value that should be stored in the db.
 This method will be called every metrics.Interval which is an instance of time.Duration.

 Goodall depends on https://github.com/shirou/gopsutil for gathering system metrics.
 This library can read environment variable if the location of `/proc`